ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 ## Client-selected resolvers {#client-selected}

-Client devices often allow a user or administrator to select a specific DNS resolver to use on certain networks, or on all networks.
+Client devices often allow the device administrator to select a specific DNS resolver to use on certain networks, or on all networks.
 Historically, this selection was specified only with an IP address.